 A few days after I first met Rajkumar, I got a call from him, inviting me to accompany him.
-The group had been called to a Chennai neighbourhood where a young woman had tragically lost her battle to leukemia and Rajkumar and his team were hired to lead the Saavukoothu procession.
+The group had been called to a Chennai neighbourhood where a young woman had tragically lost her battle to leukaemia.
+It was to send her off.

 After the exhausting session, during which around 10 adults and a few children danced for a few hours, we settled down for a cup of tea.
 “We have at least one body to accompany a day.
 Sometimes it is the elderly, sometimes little ones.
 All leaving behind a trail of wails and tears,” Rajkumar said.

 Is he too inured by now?
-“We have seen too many… we realise this is an inevitable part of life,” he said, eyes glazing over.
-As we bid farewell in the afternoon heat, a last question occurred to me: By any chance, was there anyone named Shiva in his team?
+“We have seen too many...we realise this is an inevitable part of life,” he said, eyes glazing over.
+As we bid farewell in the afternoon heat, I had one last question to garnish my piece with: By any chance, was there anyone named Shiva in Rajkumar’s team?

 My Tamil name is Tondaimaan.
 Tondaimaan is Shiva.